Aleksander-Sapieha/NBP-API/README.md

 A simple C++ wrapper for the NBP API to fetch gold prices and currency exchange rates using cpr for HTTP requests and nlohmann/json for JSON parsing.
 Features

+### Why Use

+This API Allows you to fetch prices of gold and currencies in PLN (USD Coming Soon)

     Get current gold price

     Get gold price for a specific date or date range